The Games Radar

 JJ Reviews Primordium, by Greg Bear

 Practical console survival.
-The kind of problem-solving that happens when you want the match, not the lecture.
+The kind of guerrilla problem-solving required when you need to establish matchmaking immediately, not read a 40-page networking manual.

 Cortana Pictures

-A time capsule from the era when Cortana was more than an assistant.
-She was mood, mystery, and mission control.
+A visual time capsule from the era when Cortana was more than a mere assistant—she was mood, mystery, and your indispensable tactical mission control.

 -